yashtank86/mern-task-manager-jwt-auth-admin-dashboard/README.md

 #### 🧑‍💼 Admin Dashboard:
 - Overview of all system tasks and users.
-- Same analytics charts for quick insights.
+- Same analytics charts for quick insights of entire system.
 - Recently created tasks summary.
 - Team performance overview.